 I have spent most of my summer travels in the cool high altitudes of Colorado or Wyoming.
-But I kept finding these stunning images of Arizona and Utah and decided we need to go.
+But I kept finding these stunning images of Arizona and Utah and decided we needed to go.
 To sum it up, my first trip to the desert and slot canyons of Arizona was visually overwhelming.
 I hope you enjoy the photos!

 Antelope Canyon was once a rare and quite gem.
 It has become a tourist magnet drawing heavy visitor crowds from around the world.
 My trip was in the summer when crowds are worst.
 In fact, I couldn’t get a tour guide to recommend I go during the day.
 There would be people all over my photo.
 So, I went at night.